alexander-beaver/software-binder/src/03-00-java-basics.md

 To install your software, please visit [this website](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/index.html) and follow all of the steps **excluding** *Installing LabVIEW for FRC (LabVIEW only)*.

+> All team-provided computers are Windows x86-64.
+When downloading installers, please look for *win64*, *Windows64*, *x64*, *x86-64* or *amd64*.
+If there is only one installer, use that installer.

 You will need to ask a Control Systems mentor or veteran for the registration key for National Instruments (Driver Station).

 ## A Note for Mac Users